 Current Outlook for Spinal Cord Injury Sufferers

 Recent advances in technology and medical research have meant that the prognosis for those who sustain a spinal cord injury has often improved, with more options available to them to regain some form of independence.
-In the past, someone being diagnosed with permanent paralysis as a result of their injury would have little or no hope of achieving an outcome different from their diagnosis.
+In the past, someone diagnosed with permanent paralysis as a result of their injury would have little or no hope of achieving an outcome different from their diagnosis.
 But now, we are seeing that this is often not always the case.
-One relatively new treatment option has time and time again proven to be effective in helping patients regain mobility.
+One relatively new treatment option known as spinal cord stimulation therapy has again and again proven to be effective in helping patients regain mobility.

-Considered as a breakthrough treatment for spinal cord injuries, epidural stimulation is certainly revolutionising the options available for individuals with this type of injury.
+Considered as a breakthrough treatment for spinal cord injuries, epidural stimulation is certainly revolutionizing the options available for individuals with this type of injury.

 The procedure involves the implantation of an electronic stimulator within the lumbar region of the patient.
 The device, which can be controlled remotely, allows for an electric current to be applied to specific areas of the spinal cord.
 Once activated, it’s possible for the commands generated by the epidural stimulation device to bypass the site of the injury.
 This results in patients being able to voluntary make movements that were previously impossible.